Introduction

 Should I include a photo on my project management CV?

-In the UK, it’s not customary to include photos on CVs.
+No, it’s not customary in the UK to include photos on CVs.

 How can I showcase my project management certifications effectively?

-List certifications in a dedicated section, including the awarding body and date obtained.
+Include your certifications in a separate section with the name of the awarding body and the date achieved.

 What’s the best way to highlight my experience with different project management methodologies?

-Mention methodologies in your skills section and provide specific examples in your work experience.
+Include your experience with project management methodologies in your skills section and include specific examples in your work experience.

 How often should I update my project management CV?

-Review and update your CV every 6-12 months, or when you achieve significant milestones.
+Update your CV every 6-12 months or when you achieve important milestones.

 Is it necessary to include references on my CV?